CMU-313/CMU-313.github.io/assignments/HW3.md

 -   Reasonable quality of issues, pull requests, and comments.

--   Reasonable QA/testing for the new feature.
+-   Reasonable QA/user testing for the new feature.

 To receive full credit on reflection, we expect: